WesUnwin/electron-openxr-example/README.md

 2. Note: node_modules is intentionally included just to provide a 100% complete proof of concept app.
 3. Install the latest KTS release Node (https://nodejs.org/en/download/) at the time i used 16.14.0.
 4. Run npm start within the repo from a command prompt (this runs electron.exe pointing it to main.js)
+5. Make sure your headset (eg. Occulus Quest 2) is connected.
+ * For a Quest 2: install the Occulus app for windows, ensure in settings OpenXR runtime is set, connect via a USB C cable or Air link, in headset make sure to "Enable Link"
+6. Click the "Enter VR" button inside the browser window of the app to launch the app, so you can view/play it on your conected headset.

 # Required Windows ACLs
 The electron app when running on windows will need to grant ACLs in order to be able to talk to OpenXR to launch